francescoGemolo/team-website/README.md

 ## 👥 Team

-Project developed as a team as part of a Web Design course/project.
+Project developed as a team as part of a Frontend Development Course.

 | Name | Role | GitHub |
 |---|---|---|